H3RO-CONTROL-SYSTEMS/Front-end-code-challenge-/README.md

 Fork this repository and  please push the code up to a new private repository.
 Give access to the following email addresses for code review:
 - desireirankundawilliams@gmail.com
 - cephas@hcs.engineering
+- manderat206@gmail.com
 We will review your code and get back to you as soon as possible.
-We will not use your code for any other purpose than reviewing your skills.
-We will not share your code with anyone else.